rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 You'll notice that if you reload the Rancher UI, the extension is not persistent and will need to be added again.
 You can make it persistent by checking the `Persist extension by creating custom resource` checkbox in the Developer Load dialog.

 ## Creating a Release

 Creating a Release for your extension is the official avenue for loading extensions into any Rancher instance.
 As mentioned in the [Introduction](./introduction.md), the extension can be packaged into a Helm chart and added as a Helm repository to be easily accessible from your Rancher Manager.

-We have created [a workflow](https://github.com/rancher/dashboard/tree/master/shell/creators/pkg/files/.github/workflows) for [Github Actions](https://docs.github.com/en/actions) which will automatically build, package, and release your extension as a Helm chart for use within your Github repository, and an [Extension Catalog Image](./advanced/air-gapped-environments) (ECI) which is published into a specified container registry (`ghcr.io` by default).
+We have created [workflows](https://github.com/rancher/dashboard/tree/master/creators/extension/app/files/.github/workflows) for [Github Actions](https://docs.github.com/en/actions) which will automatically build, package, and release your extension as a Helm chart for use within your Github repository, and an [Extension Catalog Image](./advanced/air-gapped-environments) (ECI) which is published into a specified container registry (`ghcr.io` by default).
 Depending on the use case, you can utilize the Github repository as a [Helm repository](https://helm.sh/docs/topics/chart_repository/) endpoint which we can use to consume the chart in Rancher, or you can import the ECI into the Extension Catalog list and serve the Helm charts locally.

 > Note: If you wish to build and publish the Helm chart or the ECI manually or with specific configurations, you can follow the steps listed in the [Publishing an Extension](./publishing) section.